yard

 If a plant already shows signs of root rot, treat the roots first and delay neem until it perks up.

-For oily buildup, especially on shiny leaves of rubber tree branches or schefflera umbrellas, gently wipe with a damp microfiber cloth.
+For oily buildup, especially on shiny leaves of rubber tree branches, gently wipe with a damp microfiber cloth.
+Schefflera leaves usually clean up the same way.

 Avoid harsh soaps, which can combine with neem residue and make things worse.